Skip to content

 ✦ Plain-English analogy ✦ Real code with output ✦ Interview questions

-• Nodes include routers, switches, servers, computers, and IoT devices
+• Nodes include routers, switches, servers, computers, firewalls, load balancers, and IoT devices

-• Each node has a unique address (IP or MAC) for identification on the network
+• Each node has a unique address (IP at Layer 3, MAC at Layer 2) for identification and forwarding decisions

-• Node failure at critical points causes cascading outages across dependent services
+• Node failure at critical backbone positions causes cascading outages across every dependent service — blast radius scales with topology position

-• Production monitoring must track node health, latency, and packet loss independently
+• Production monitoring must track node health, latency, packet loss, and ASIC resource utilization independently per node type

 🚨 START HERE